 Toxicity is defined as the quality of being toxic or poisonous.
-Think of it as you would with kryptonite and Superman.
-Kryptonite is Superman’s one weakness that could kill him, meaning you can label kryptonite as being toxic to Superman.
+Think of it as you would with Kryptonite and Superman.
+Kryptonite is Superman’s one weakness that could kill him, meaning you can label Kryptonite as being toxic to Superman.
 The same can be said for someone who has a specific food allergy or harmful chemicals in general.

 Anything that’s potentially damaging to someone’s health immediately tends to fall under the toxic umbrella.
 As pet owners, it’s our job to ensure our pets are in the best health they possibly can be in.
-That health can be significantly affected by toxic, also known as poisonous products and ingredients.
+That health can be significantly affected by toxins, also known as poisonous products and ingredients.

 Keep in mind, what’s okay for us to consume doesn’t make it okay for a cat or dog.
-Most people seem to understand this, but there’s a lot more toxic to cats and dogs than most realize.
+Most people seem to understand this, but there’s a lot more that is toxic to cats and dogs than most realize.
 A good rule of thumb is to check with your pet’s vet and online to ensure whatever you’re giving them is okay.